traveltowith

 Tip: Book online in advance and check the weather for clear skies.

-When is the best time to visit Sydney Observatory?
+When is the best time to visit Sydney Observatory (Sydney, Australia)?

 In summer, sunsets are late—enjoy cooler evening visits and free Friday music events.
 In winter, dress warmly for crisp air and sharper star views.